whitfin/filterables/README.md

 The current version of this project supports SQLite, MySQL/MariaDB and PostgreSQL drivers for SQLModel.
 Each is tested fully in the CI/CD pipeline in the GitHub repository.

+MSSQL is support for top level fields, but nested JSON comparisons **will** cause errors for mismatched types.
+Unless you can guarantee the types match, you should avoid using nested fields with MSSQL.
+This dialect is still in CI/CD, but marked as fallible due to these types of failures.

-The easiest way is to try it out and file issues as needed!
+The easiest way to know if `filterables` will work for you is to try it out; please feel free to file issues as needed!